Skip to content

 The Bottom Line

 LearnClash and Trivia Crack serve different players.
 LearnClash is a learning-first quiz app.
-You get any-topic questions, ELO rank, spaced repetition in every mode, deep stats, and an AI tutor.
+You get any-topic questions, ELO rank, 3-stage spaced repetition in every mode, deep stats, and an in-game AI tutor.
 It’s built for players who want to get smarter while they compete.
 Trivia Crack is a fun-first trivia game with a huge player base and a classic format.
-It’s built for players who want low-stakes fun.
+It’s built for players who want low-stakes fun, though the 2026 Premium energy gates have eroded that simple value prop.

-Decision tree showing 'Do you want to learn something new?' branching to LearnClash path (ELO duels, spaced repetition, any topic, ad-free) or Trivia Crack path (crown wheel, 6 categories, 800M player base), with bottom callout 'Each LearnClash round = 3 minutes' A simple pick: learning-first path to LearnClash, casual-first path to Trivia Crack.
+Decision tree showing 'Do you want to learn something new?' branching to LearnClash path (ELO duels, 3-stage spaced repetition, any topic, ad-free, no energy gates) or Trivia Crack path (crown wheel, 6 categories, 800M player base, skip Premium until 2026 energy gates are pulled), with bottom callout 'Each LearnClash round = 3 minutes' A simple pick: learning-first path to LearnClash, casual-first path to Trivia Crack free tier, skip the $6.99 Premium tier in 2026.

 Frequently Asked Questions